-Since 1600 it seems to have begun to populate the region near Koutavos and especially from the side which today is the area of the bridge and Sisiotissa.
-The solution for a new town, which has better specifications as possible, with first the safe harbor, will occur later, when in 1757 is decided to transfer the capital from St. George’s Castle nearby Koutavos, where there was a settlement of mostly by fishermen, a seaport of the Castle called Tener della Scala di Cefalonia.
-Previously the port was there in Koutavos, Porto de la Zephalonia or Porto de l 'Arsenal, in the recess.
-From 1757 and onwards Argostoli began gradually to grow.
-When the Ionian Islands passed to the British around 1810, Kefalonia and other Ionian Islands had its own English governor.
-One of them was De Bosset, who has made many projects in Argostoli and was the creator of Argostoli Bridge The bridge is one kilometer long linking Argostoli to the opposite side of Argostoli bay.
-The old town of Argostoli was very picturesque, since there were many large buildings with Italian influences in their architecture.
-The seismic city was characterized by several impressive mansions andpalaces, with Italian influences in the architecture of the houses with Renaissance and Baroque elements.
-Argostoli was also the second city in Greece that electricity supply arrived.
-One of the "mysteries" of Argostoli are the sinks "Katavothres", a rare geological phenomenon.
+The region started to be populated back in 1600.
+The new town was developed at a later stage when in 1757 they decided to transfer the capital from St. George’s Castle nearby Koutavos, where there was a settlement of mostly by fishermen and the seaport of the Castle called Tener della Scala di Cefalonia.
+From that time onwards, Argostoli began gradually to grow.
+When the Ionian Islands passed to the British around 1810, Kefalonia and other Ionian Islands had their own English governor.
+One of them was De Bosset, who developed many projects in Argostoli and he was the creator of Argostoli Bridge.
+This bridge is one kilometer long, linking Argostoli to the opposite side of Argostoli bay.
+The picturesque old town of Argostoli has many large buildings with Italian architectural influences.
+The seismic city was characterized by several impressive mansions and palaces, with Italian influences in the architecture of the houses with Renaissance and Baroque elements.
+Argostoli was the second city in Greece that acquired electricity supply.
+One of the mysteries of Argostoli is the water sinks called Katavothres, a rare geological phenomenon.

 The peninsula of Lassi is located 1 km southwest of Argostoli and is one of the most popular areas of the island.
 It boasts for its natural beauty, intense nightlife and tourist infrastructure that meet every requirement.
-You will find restaurants and taverns which you can try the unique flavors of Kefalonia cuisine and recipes from the international cuisine.
-In Lassi you can visit the Lighthouse of Saint Theodore and the sinks, while you will find two of the most popular and well-organized beaches, Makris Gialos and Platis Gialos.
+Here will find restaurants and taverns where you can try the unique flavors of Kefalonian cuisine as well as recipes from around the world.
+In Lassi you can visit the Lighthouse of Saint Theodore, but you will also find two of the most popular and well-organized beaches, Makris Gialos & Platis Gialos.

-Sami is the first town one encounters when traveling to Kefalonia by ferry, from Patras, and it is also the main harbor.
-Surrounded by lush mountains in a bay, Sami in Kefalonia, is a safe harbor and an important stop for many destinations, not only from Greece (Patras, Igoumenitsa, Lobster, Corfu), but also from Italy (Bari - Brindisi).
-Also in its marina can be accommodated many yachts, since it has all the necessary infrastructure.
+Sami is the first town one encounters when traveling to Kefalonia by ferry from Patras and it is also the island’s main harbor which is surrounded by lush mountains.
+This safe harbor is an important stop for many destinations, not only from Greece (Patras, Igoumenitsa, Astakos, Corfu), but also from Italy (Bari & Brindisi).

-In the area of Sami 17 caves sites have been recorded, which is unique for Greece.
-The most remarkable and widely known are the, Melissani cave in Karavomylos and Drogarati cave near the village Haliotata.
+Excavations at the hill above the city are ongoing and continue to bring to light many important discoveries.
+Ruins of an ancient castle (Paleokastro) and Kyatis ancient Acropolis are just a few of the findings.
+In the area of Sami 17 caves sites have been recorded.
+The most remarkable and widely known sights are the Melissani cave in Karavomylos and Drogarati cave near the village Haliotata.

-The city has all the services of a modern city that one can have.
-From Sami you can visit Ithaca, either by boats that organize day-trips daily, or ferry boat.
-Sami has daily connections to Patras, Ithaca, Lefkada, Astakos - from May to October, as well as with ports in Italy during the summer period.
-You can use Sami area as your base to see everything on the island.
+From Sami you can visit Ithaca, either to spend some days there or just for a day trip.
+Sami has daily connections to Patras, Ithaca, Lefkada, Astakos - from May to October-, as well as with ports in Italy during the summer period.